Friday, November 22, 2024

 The execution of Blessed Miguel Pro, 11/23/27

-When I saw the sacrifices that the Cristeros made and the tortures that they endured for their Catholic faith, I was speechless with a pain deep in my heart.
+This then brought to mind the phrase used by the Cristeros in Mexico.
+When I heard about the sacrifices that the Cristeros made and the tortures that they endured for their Catholic faith, I was speechless with a pain deep in my heart.
 During a three year period (1926-1929) in Mexico’s history, approximately 90,000 people died in what was called the Cristero War.
-In an interview with Ruben Quezada, the author of For Greater Glory: The True Story of Cristiada, he explains the background to the war:
+In an interview with Ruben Quezada in 2012, the author of For Greater Glory: The True Story of Cristiada, he explains the background to the war:

 When Plutarco Calles took over as president of Mexico, he did not want the church to be part of any moral teachings to its citizens.
 He did not want God to be a part of anyone’s life.
 After the Mexican Revolution the two presidents that followed (Venustiano Carranza and Alvaro Obregon) abused their power to wage their personal attacks against the Catholic Church as well.
 There were similar persecution incidents and abuses towards the clergy and Catholics alike, and we have a few Mexican Martyrs from those persecutions who were not part of the Cristero War.
 When President Calles came into power, he wanted to bring Mexico’s population to belong to a Socialist state.
 He would insist that the Church was poisoning the minds of the people and that its teachings were a threat to the Revolutionary mentality which it stood for.
 Calles wanted to ensure that all citizens were going to be educated under the government’s dictatorship and secular mindset.
 He wanted to ensure that only the government would have the freedom to form the minds of its citizens and insisted that the church was poisoning the minds of the people.
 In order to enforce this new law it was necessary to expel all clergy, except for a few priests who would oversee the spiritual needs of the people and with the supervision of the state authorities.
 This led to various states of Mexico going without a single Mass being celebrated for a long time.